FortRise/FortRise/MIGRATION.md

 You can still access the specific Registers as well like `PickupRegistry` and `ArrowRegistry` which contains the under the hood implementation of these `ModRegisters`.

+## VanillaAtlas removal
+To iterate what this is, this feature is for replacing TowerFall's texture directly from the Atlas.
+This uses a separate directory from the Mod's Atlas and it also uses the Atlas format to replace.

+For the texture to be replaced, the path of the texture from VanillaAtlas must match from the texture from TowerFall's main Atlas.

+This feature has been replaced along with the new redesigned atlas system.
+First, read this section: [[##Creating an Atlas]], then to replace the texture, you must surround the image file with parenthesis `(filename.png)` to replace the texture.
+Note that the path must match to the texture from TowerFall's main Atlas in order to be replaced.

+Not surrounding the image file will put the texture into the Mod's atlas and prefixed with the metadata name of a mod which is the intended behavior if you wanna use your own texture to other stuff of your mod.

 # Optional Migration
 These migrations are optional and is not needed to be migrated.
 Although it covers a good practices on what you should do to modding with this mod loader.